 Home › Our Services › Fertility ›

+Many women may benefit from this technique, including those who experience ovarian failure caused by cancer treatment.
 With egg donation, any woman with a healthy uterus can potentially bear a child fathered by her partner.
 With this procedure, you can choose to select the egg donor anonymously through a donor egg agency.
 Or your donor could be a sister or other female relative with a similar genetic makeup.
-Our specialists would remove the eggs from the donor and fertilize them with your partner’s sperm in the laboratory, then transfer them into your uterus.
+Our specialists remove the eggs from the donor and fertilize them with your partner’s sperm in the laboratory, then transfer them into your uterus.
 Egg donation is a proven, well-established assisted reproductive technique.
 The condition of your own eggs is not an issue.
-The main health concern is the age of the egg donor.
-You could have the egg donor transfer procedure up to age 50.
+The main health concern is the age of the egg donor, so you could go through the procedure before age 50.